Neighbours, everybody needs good neighbours.

 Over time, a bad relationship with a neighbour can change how you feel about living in your home and even make you want to leave.

-But while you consider some of the wonderful moves you could make, thanks to opportunities on s1homes and s1rentals, let’s find out how to approach a dispute with a bad neighbour to make life easier right now.
+But while you consider some of the wonderful moves you could make, thanks to opportunities on s1homes, let’s find out how to approach a dispute with a bad neighbour to make life easier right now.

 It sounds simple, but first off try talking.